beechovsky/UnitySpaceHell/README.md

 UnitySpaceHell
 ==============

-Unity Space Hell Project
+Unity Space Hell Project - Protoype

-This is a game project, designed in Unity.
+This is a game project, protoyped here in Actionscript/Flash, that is currently being developed in Unity.
 It will be a top-down , "bullet-hell" focused on maneuvering a starship around asteroids, alien weapons, and the like.
 Challenges include: a finite fuel supply, replenished only by reaching planets/space stations; the aforementioned obstacles of space rocks(asteroids and meteroids) and hostile lifeforms; mastery of the control system, a simple "swipe" system for both acceleration and banking left or right.